RadialDevGroup/ombudsman/management/HIRING.md

   - Request that the new hire sign the employment contract using DocuSign and return it promptly.
   - Request responses to a new-hire questionnaire:
     - T-shirt size (M/W,S/M/L/XL/+).
 Women's shirts tend to run about 1-1/2 sizes too small.
-    - Github account name.
-Twitter, Instagram account name.
+    - GitHub, Twitter, and Instagram account names.
     - Dietary Restrictions and Preferences (Coffee, Caffiene, Allegies, Veg*, Paleo, Lifestyle, etc).
     - Smartphone model/preferences.
     - Any other relevant characteristics for welcome gift, email, etc.